What Are R&D Tax Credits?

 What projects qualify for R&D tax credits?

-To qualify for R&D tax relief, a project must meet two key criteria:
+To qualify for R&D tax relief, a project must:

 Additionally, the project must not fall within the fields of social sciences, arts, humanities, or economics.